 Chinese linear guides work alright for the most part, but they can come with some problems.
 For example, the carriage can be ‘sticky’ and not travel smoothly, the bearing balls can make a clicking or grinding sound, indicating a problem.
 Or the carriage can get completely stuck at some points along the rail.

 In this article I will share several methods to fix up your cheap linear guides and get better performance without having to spend exorbitant amounts of money on high-end guides.
 These techniques do not solve all issues, but in my experience they work often enough to be worth trying.

 Before explaining how to fix cheap linear guides, I will give some more information on the different quality linear guides that you can find on the market right now.

 Buying linear guide rails

 From what I can tell, there are several quality classes to choose from when buying linear guide rails.
 They can be divided in roughly three categories, all with different prices, tolerances and build quality:

 Cheap Chinese linear guides

 These guides tend to be a bit hit & miss.
 Some of the units work well, others have issues.
-Because of their low price it is possible to buy some extra ones and handpick the rails & carriages that work best.
-The guides with minor issues can often be fixed.
+Because of their low price, it is possible to buy some extra guides and handpick the rails & carriages that work best.
+The ones with minor issues can often be fixed.
 Helping you do so is the goal of this article.

 Genuine Hiwin / Misumi / Japanese linear guides